HumbertoDiego/lidar-experiments/README.md

 Unable to register with master node [http://localhost:11311]: master may not be running yet.
 Will keep trying.
 ```

-The problem is with the `ROS_MASTER_URI` enviroment variable, check if you can ping the Raspberry Pi and change it witg the correct network address
+The problem is with the `ROS_MASTER_URI` enviroment variable, check if you can ping the Raspberry Pi and change it with the correct network address:

 ```shell
 # Test remote Ros publisher